Sexual and Reproductive Health Research programs

 BC Women’s Complex Chronic Disease Program (CCDP)

 The CCDP is a leader in providing inter-professional care to patients with complex and chronic diseases.
-Patients of the CCDP all have signs, symptoms or diagnosis of: Fibromyalgia (FM), Chronic Fatigue Syndrome/Myalgic Encephalomyelitis (ME/CFS), and/or Chronic Lyme-Like Syndrome (CLLS).
-In the near future, the CCDP will be conducting research to: a) better characterize the population presenting for management of complex chronic disease and b) assess the effectiveness of the CCDP in improving patients’ outcomes over time.
+Patients of the CCDP all have signs, symptoms or diagnosis of: patients with Myalgic Encephalomyelitis/Chronic Fatigue Syndrome, Fibromyalgia, Multiple Chemical Sensitivities and symptoms attributed to Chronic Lyme Disease.
+The CCDP is conducting research to: a) better characterize the population presenting for management of complex chronic disease and b) assess the effectiveness of the CCDP in improving patients’ outcomes over time.

 Women’s Heart Health Clinic (WHHC)